Sept 22, 2006 (Checked Oct 8 2019)

 - Reminders about general course processes, such as the importance of making discussion postings early in the week

-- What about using email for general course updates?
+- What about communicating on general course updates?
 For answers to questions?
 For shaping student’s responses to postings, etc. This is where experience comes into play and it is good to keep general goals in mind, as these are the cases when “it all depends.”
 Here are three goals to help guide your choice of communication tool.

 - A second goal is that of faculty efficiency.
 A good general rule is that any question worth answering for one student is probably worth answering for all students.
-Thus better to do one posting or email to all students than to just one student.
-Also as much teaching as to do with “spiraling of content” to emphasize subtleties of concept building, multiple postings — both by email and discussion — can be helpful.
+Thus it enhances community by responding to most questions on the course site.
+Also as much teaching as to do with “spiraling of content” to emphasize subtleties of concept building, multiple postings — both by announcement and discussion — can be helpful.